Christopher Skase

-Christopher Charles Skase (18 September 19485 August 2001) was an Australian businessman who later became one of his country's most wanted fugitives, after his business empire crashed spectacularly and he fled to Majorca, Spain.
+Christopher Charles Skase (18 September 1948 – 5 August 2001) was an Australian businessman who later became one of his country's most wanted fugitives, after his business empire crashed spectacularly and he fled to Majorca, Spain.

 Early life

 Skase was born into a wealthy Melbourne family.
 His father was Charles Skase, 1948 winner of the Melbourne Sun-Aria, and prominent on-air personality on radio station 3DB, including his role as star of the live-to-air program, The Happy Gang, in the 1950s.

-Christopher Skase was educated at Malvern and Caulfield Grammar Schools.
+Skase was educated at Malvern and Caulfield Grammar Schools.

 Career

-He began his career as a stockbroker, but soon became a finance journalist instead, working at The Sun News-Pictorial.
+Skase began his career as a stockbroker, but soon became a finance journalist instead, working at The Sun News-Pictorial.
 In 1975 he purchased Qintex, a small Tasmanian company.
+By 1980 he was executive chairman of Hardy Brothers jewellers.

 Skase slowly developed Qintex and, over several years, turned it into one of Australia's larger corporations.
-By the late 1980s, the Qintex group was worth A$1.5 billion.
+In March 1981 as chairman, Skase announced that the company had acquired a 5.89 per cent interest in regional television and radio operator Victorian Broadcasting Network Ltd. By the late 1980s, the Qintex group was worth A$1.5 billion.
 Skase owned five resorts as well as interests in the Seven television network and the Brisbane Bears football club.
-On the eve of the 1990 economic recession, his two "Mirage" resorts in Queensland were among the largest in the country and one of them, the Sheraton Mirage Port Douglas Resort, played a key role in putting the formerly small town of Port Douglas on the international tourist map.
+On the eve of the 1990 economic recession, his two Mirage resorts in Queensland were among the largest in the country and one of them, the Mirage Port Douglas Resort, played a key role in putting the formerly small town of Port Douglas on the international tourist map.

 Skase became known for his displays of wealth, with a lavish 40th birthday party in 1988, and a company Christmas party that cost $450,000.
 In one particular incident, he had his private jet fly from Port Douglas to Melbourne to pick up a dress for his wife, Pixie.